JordiBustos/express-starter/README.md

-# Node Starter Project
+# Express Starter Project

-Welcome to the Node Starter Project!
+Welcome to the Express Starter Project!
 This project is designed to provide you with a solid foundation for building an Express.js site with pre-configured authentication/authorization processes with JWT, database models, and role-based access control.

 This project follows the MVC pattern.